abhineshchandra1234/ComposeArticle/README.md

 - Text
 - Image
 - TextAlign.Justify (to fill text on each line)
-- ContentScale.FillWidth (to fit image to fill entire width.
+- ContentScale.FillWidth (to fit image to fill entire width)

 ---